 Get started by logging in or registering for MyAccount and selecting the Go Paperless option.
 Here are a few other ways you can reduce your paper usage.

 The traditional spiral-bound notebook might be your shopping security blanket, but it’s time to embrace the digital age.
 Start putting your list in a place that you can access anywhere: Your smartphone.

-With apps like Evernote, Google Keep and Remember the Milk, your lists can be accessible, synced and cloud secured.
+With several list-making apps to choose from, your lists can be accessible, synced and cloud-secured.
 Having access to your list at all times can help reduce mental strain and keep you more organized.

 Turn a different page

 Although nothing can ever replace the touch and smell of a printed book, e-readers are a flexible, lightweight alternative to ink and paper.
 E-reader apps for smartphones and tablets are another good way to keep your library in your pocket without purchasing an additional device.